Flexible Benefits - 2020 Annual Enrollment

 Unlike a Health Care Flexible Spending Arrangement (FSA) with a use-or-lose rule, you are not required to spend your entire annual HSA contribution.
 Instead, your money can remain in our HSA and earn interest -- tax free -- from year-to-year.

 Yours to keep – If you change health plans or jobs, or you retire, the HSA is yours to keep.
 At age 65 on, you can use your HSA dollars for any health care or non-health care expense with no penalty, although any amount used for non-health care expenses will be taxable as income.

 Visa debit card – Your BCBS mySmartSaver Visa debit card comes in your Welcome Packet, which is mailed to you and provides an easy, convenient and secure way to pay for health care expenses.
 Simply swipe the card at the time of service, and you’re done!
 You also may give your debit card number to medical providers on their paper bill, over the phone, or online to pay for services.
-In addition, your HSA debit card may be used to withdraw funds from ATMs, if you prefer to pay for qualified medical expenses in cash.
+HEQ cards are not allowed at ATMs.
 To activate your Visa debit card, simply call the toll-free phone number provided on the activation sticker.
-To change your PIN at any time, call toll-free to The Bancorp Bank Customer Service at 866-546-9510 (24 hours a day, 7 days a week).
+Your Visa debit card does not have a PIN.

 Deductibles and Out-of-Pocket Expenses